danieldriver/danieldriver.github.io/_posts/2020-04-27-hebrew-at-home.md

 cannot recommend it enough.
 The pillars of my quarantine have been daily walks, daily prayer (especially [compline][]), and daily Hebrew lessons.
-I would be in worse shape without any one of them, but I think the discipline imposed by a school routine has made it singularly important.
+I would be in worse shape without any one of them, but I think the discipline imposed by a school routine has made it uniquely important.

-If you have made that renovation already, perhaps because it was forced upon you as a parent, it might be a good time to push into new challenges, beyond what seems especially convenient or ready to hand.
+If you have made that home renovation already, perhaps because it was forced upon you as a parent, it might be a good time to push into new challenges, beyond what seems especially convenient or ready to hand.
 This family may need to attend to the periodic table soon, for example.
 If you choose to take up biblical Hebrew in the way I outline here, please let me know.
-If circumstances suit, you may even be able to join my summer course from home.
+If the stars align you may even be able to join my summer course from home.
 You'd certainly be welcome.
 To me the camaraderie of a joyful learning community has hardly ever felt so vital.